spdk/spdk/test/lvol/test_plan.md

 - resize_lvol_bdev on the correct lvs_uuid and size is equal 0 MiB
 - check size of the lvol bdev by command RPC : get_bdevs
 - destroy_lvol_store
+- delete malloc bdev

 Expected result:
 - lvol bdev should change size after resize operations
-- calls successfull, return code = 0
+- calls successful, return code = 0
 - no other operation fails
 - get_lvol_stores: response should be of no value after destroyed lvol store